 In addition, larger centres have Traffic Safety Courts and Bylaw Courts presided over by Justices of the Peace.

-The Court of Appeal hears appeals from the Court of Queen’s Bench.
+The Court of Appeal hears appeals from the Court of King’s Bench.
 It is also the appeal court for some of the criminal trials which take place in Provincial Court.
 Court of Appeal Judges are appointed by the Government of Canada.

 The reasons for an appeal from a lower court decision are limited to the judge making an error about the law.
 It is not enough that one or both parties disagree with the decision or that they disagree with the decision the judge made about who was telling the truth.
 An appeal judge can only overrule a lower court if an error in the application of the law was made